pedrolamarao/metal/README.md

 Welcome to the Psys project!

-Psys is a collection of components for programming the bare metal.
+Psys is a research project on "bare metal" software engineering.

-It is designed for integration with state-of-the-art tools and techniques.
+For more information, see [GOAL](doc/GOAL.md).

 # index